 This recipe has been around for years and, judging from its popularity, it will be around for many years to come.
-7 Up fans will also enjoy checking our page on 7 Up collectibles, including the green 7 Up glasses seen in our recipe photograph.
+Do you collect 7 Up history?
+7 Up collectibles for sale, including the green 7 Up glasses.

 Combine butter, shortening, sugar, vanilla and almond extract in the bowl of an electric mixer.
 Beat until light and fluffy, about 5 minutes.
 Add eggs, one at a time, beating well after each addition.

 In a separate bowl, combine the flour and salt, and add to butter/sugar mixture alternately with 1 cup 7 UP, beating well after each addition.